denispatric/denispatric/Personal Project - underarmour.md

 # [PERSONAL PROJECT - UNDERARMOUR.COM](https://www.underarmour.com/en-us/)  :mag:

 <p align="justify">The aim of this e-commerce project is to create an online shopping platform that is both user-friendly and secure, enabling customers to effortlessly browse, purchase, and track their orders.
 Each week there were different tasks performed in <b>weekly sprints</b>.
-During the project, I had the opportunity to learn how to use many tools such as <b>Jira, Slack, Chrome DevTools, MySQL</b> and <b>Markdown</b>.</p>
+During the project, I had the opportunity to learn how to use many tools such as <b>Jira, Chrome DevTools, MySQL</b> and <b>Markdown</b>.</p>

 ### What have I learned during the project?